Camooweal

 - conservation and cultural management activities at Wiliyan-ngurru National Park including the development of visitor management materials, monitoring of visitor activities, and reporting of compliance issues

-- undertaking fire management with partners
+- undertaking cultural fire management to improve vegetation health

 - managing weeds and cultural heritage on agreed pastoral stations